laravel/laravel/laravel/documentation/session/usage.md

 	Session::flash('status', 'Welcome Back!');

-Flash items that are expring in subsequent requests can be retained for another request by using one of the **reflash** or **keep** methods:
+Flash items that are expiring in subsequent requests can be retained for another request by using one of the **reflash** or **keep** methods:

 Retain all items for another request: